| |

 Butter melting in an Xtrema skillet on the stove

-Bake until golden brown.
+Bake until golden brown!
 The cobbler is done when the middle reaches an internal temp of 200 F and the cobbler crust starts to pull away from the edges of the pan.
 You should see the fruit bubbling up to the top!
 Then she’s done!
-Serve cherry and cranberry cobbler with some whipped cream on the top and enjoy!

 Cherry Cranberry Cobbler on a white plate with whipped cream with a skillet filled with it nearby